In This Article

 Some DNA testing services can trace your family’s migration routes.
 It shows you how your ancestors moved across the world across several generations.

 “Having the same surname may lead you to conclude that you come from the same family.
-This may not be always right,” says Dr. Mira.
+This may not always be right,” says Dr. Mira.

-More tests are needed to confirm this relationship.
+Further testing is needed to confirm this relationship.
 But it’s a good start if you want to find people you’re related to, whether it’s biological parents or cousins.

-They can help you learn something new and interesting about yourself — including places where your family came from and who your ancestors are.
+They can help you learn something new and interesting about yourself—including places where your family came from and who your ancestors are.

-They’ll be able to provide more detailed information about your ancestry and ethnicity.
+They can provide more detailed information about your ancestry and ethnicity.

 Know Your DNA Reviews